yl3/dota2/notes.md

 # Notes

+## 2019-09-27

+TODO: convert time scale of the covariance function to using the datetime object (Pandas timestamp) instead of the UTC timestamp int.

 ## 2019-09-24

 Using `c5.large` failed due to lack of free capacity at AWS.
 A second attempt with `t3.medium` worked with Conda, possibly because this time `apt-get dist-upgrade` was not run.